MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-tenant.md

 In this section, you grant API permissions to the client web app that you registered earlier (from the prerequisites).
 You grant two permissions:

 - *User.ReadWrite* - a Microsoft Graph APIs permission that enables user to update their profile.
-- *api://{clientId}/User.MFA* - the MFA web API permission that protects the update profile operation with MFA.
+- *api://{clientId}/EditProfileService.ReadWrite* - the edit profile service app permission that protects the update profile operation with MFA.

-### Grant Microsoft Graph API User.ReadWrite permission
+### Grant User.ReadWrite permission to the client web app

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/grant-api-permission-edit-profile.md)]

-### Grant MFA web API permission
+### ### Grant EditProfileService.ReadWrite permission to the client web app

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/grant-api-permissions-mfa-api-app.md)]